-The flu viruses that circulate can change from year to year and can affect people differently based on the virus and the person’s ability to fight infection.
-Some flu seasons are worse than others and there is no way to predict how severe the flu season will be.
-All 2018-2019 influenza vaccines protect against the following three viruses:
+Circulating flu viruses can change from year to year.
+Different viruses affect people differently, based on the virus and a person’s ability to fight infection.
+Some flu seasons are worse than others.
+There is no way to predict how severe a flu season will be.

 - B/Phuket/3073/2013-like (Yamagata lineage).

-All of the flu vaccines supplied by the Vaccines For Children Program in Washington are quadrivalent.
+All flu vaccines supplied in Washington by the Vaccines For Children Program are quadrivalent.

-For more information about flu and flu vaccines, visit:
+Learn more about flu and flu vaccines at:

 Who should get the flu vaccination?The Centers for Disease Control and Prevention (CDC) recommends everyone over age 6 months get a flu vaccine.
 Babies under age 6 months are too young to get the flu vaccine, and people who have had a serious severe allergic reaction to flu vaccine in the past should not get one.
 People who have had severe egg allergy or a very rare nervous system condition called Guillian-Barre syndrome should talk to their doctor before they get a flu shot.

 If I got a flu vaccination last year, do I need one again this year?Yes.
 Each year, vaccines companies make a new vaccine from flu viruses that we expect to be present during the season.

 When should I get a flu vaccination?For the best protection, get vaccinated as soon as the vaccine is available.
 But you can get it any time during the flu season.
 In the Pacific Northwest, flu activity is usually at the highest level in January or February, and can go longer.

 Do children need more than one dose of flu vaccine per year?In general, children under age 9 need two doses of flu vaccine the first year they start getting the vaccinations.
 If I child age 6 months to 9 years has not had two flu vaccines total in their lifetime, they should receive two doses this season.
 The two doses should be given at least 4 weeks apart.